OpenVSP/OpenVSP/README.md

 ### BUILD INSTRUCTIONS

+   If you want to build OpenVSP on a Debian based Linux computer (Debian, Ubuntu, Mint, etc.), step-by-step instructions are included on the OpenVSP Wiki.
+[Debian Based Build](www.openvsp.org/wiki/doku.php?id=ubuntu_instructions)

    All of the supporting libraries and code described above in DEPENDENCIES categories 1 and 2 must be properly installed.
    Those in categories 3 and 4 can be satisfied by OpenVSP itself.